simengangstad/simengangstad.github.io/projects.md

 ### **Projects**

-<a href="https://itunes.apple.com/us/app/moments-journal/id1425517731?mt=8&ign-mpt=uo%3D2" target="_blank"><i>Moments</i></a>
+<a href="https://github.com/AscendNTNU/fluid" target="_blank"><i>Fluid Finite State Machine</i></a>
 <br>
-An iOS app I made mostly for myself in order to capture small moments and things that made my day.
-After looking in the App Store and not finding the diary apps meeting the requirements I wanted, I started sketching the idea for Moments.
-I wanted something with an extremely simple interface which also provided a searchable timeline that could search by more complex date and text queries.
-I built it on top of <a href="https://github.com/simengangstad/SwiftyCloudKit" target="_blank"><i>SwiftyCloudKit</i></a> in order to have seamless sync with iCloud.
-Feel free to download it, I use it almost daily, and I'm really fond of what it turned out to be.
+A finite state machine I made for <a href="https://www.ascendntnu.no" target="_blank">Ascend NTNU</a> (NTNU's aerial robotics student team).
+It is built around PX4 and MAVROS for autonomous flight of drones with the Pixhawk flight controller.
+Each year, Ascend NTNU competes in complex drone autonomy competitions against other student teams.
+It was a thrill making this FSM and seeing it work in the competitions we participated in.

 <a href="https://github.com/simengangstad/SwiftyCloudKit" target="_blank"><i>SwiftyCloudKit</i></a>
 <br>
 A thin layer written on top of Cloud Kit in order to make it easy to add cloud kit capabilities to iOS and tvOS apps.
-I used this library for seamless sync with iCloud in my app <a href="https://itunes.apple.com/us/app/moments-journal/id1425517731?mt=8&ign-mpt=uo%3D2" target="_blank"><i>Moments</i></a>.

 <a href="resources/Dungeon Defence beta 002.jar" target="_blank"><i>Dungeon Defence</i></a>
 <br>